Sorry, you need to enable JavaScript to visit this website.

 Using Benefits

-What does a SUN Bucks card look like?
+What does a DC SUN Bucks card look like?

 When will my student receive their benefits?

-How do I activate my SUN Bucks card and set my PIN?
+How do I activate my DC SUN Bucks card and set my PIN?

 4. You will then be asked to pick a four-digit PIN of your own choosing.
 Keep your PIN secure and never share it with anyone.
 If you cannot remember it or someone finds out your PIN, call FIS at 888-304-9167 to select a new PIN.

 I have more than one student.
-How many SUN Bucks cards will I receive?
+How many DC SUN Bucks cards will I receive?

-Each eligible student will receive a card in their name.
+If your student has a SNAP or TANF case, their DC SUN Bucks will be loaded on your household’s existing EBT card.
+If your student does not have a SNAP or TANF case, each eligible student will receive a new DC SUN Bucks card in their name.
 For example, if you have three eligible students, your household will receive three cards.

-What can I buy with my SUN Bucks?
+What can I buy with my DC SUN Bucks?

-Can I use SUN Bucks for an online order of delivery or pick-up?
+Can I use DC SUN Bucks for an online order of delivery or pick-up?

 Do I have to spend $120 all at once?